Last update: 09/28/2021.

-Coronavirus, or COVID-19, is an illness with symptoms similar to the flu or common cold, including body aches, headache, scratchy throat, fever, cough or difficulty breathing, with other symptoms like loss of smell or taste.
-While this illness can certainly be scary, most people, especially children, will have mild symptoms that can be managed at home.
+Unfortunately, proactive measures are made more difficult by the fact that COVID-19 has symptoms similar to the flu or common cold, including body aches, headache, scratchy throat, fever, cough or difficulty breathing, with added symptoms like loss of smell or taste.

 How to help your child recover at home